What has changed

 - there are holes in your cloth mask

 - you need to keep adjusting your cloth mask

 - the material has started to wear thin or fray.

 What are the different types of face coverings and which one should I use?

 The most common types of face coverings are face masks and face shields.

-The term ‘face mask’ includes cloth masks, and single-use face masks (commonly called surgical masks) Face masks that have unfiltered one-way valves should not be used.
+The term ‘face mask’ includes cloth masks, and single-use face masks (commonly called surgical masks).
+A face mask is preferred over face shields or other types of face coverings.
+Face masks that have unfiltered one-way valves should not be used.

 Cloth masks are any nose and mouth covering made of washable fabric.
 We recommend a cloth mask made of three layers of a mix of breathable fabrics to ensure adequate protection.
 It does not need to be surgical quality to be effective.